Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP: Introduction

-In this work, we present PA-Net, a network based on policy gradient that can approximate Pareto front for MOO problems.
-Our choice of using RL is motivated by success of Deep CO methods and the fact that it's hard to generate training data for complex problems like BTSP.
+In this work, we present PA-Net, a network framework trained using the policy gradient that can approximate the Pareto front for MOO problems.
+Our choice of using RL is motivated by the success of deep learning-based CO methods and the fact that it is hard to generate training data for complex problems like BTSP.
 We use PA-Net to find a set of Pareto optimal tours for BTSP.
-An augmented version of the networks presented in \cite{deepTsp5,kool2018attention} are adopted for PA-Net to solve BTSP.
-The novelty of our algorithm is that we pose the problem of finding a set of Pareto optimal solutions as a constrained optimization problem, rather than using linear scalarization.
-We use preference vectors as constraints which, indicates the desired location of the solution in objective space.
-Finally, we train our network using the reward constrained policy optimization \cite{tessler2018reward}, a constrained RL method.
-Our network performs better than other deep learning methods in terms of quality of the Pareto front, training and inference time.
-Further, we extend our framework for non-euclidean BTSP problems for robotics application.
+The networks that use the policy gradient methods can be easily adopted and modified under our framework.
+So, the networks presented in \cite{deepTsp5,kool2018attention} are augmented for PA-Net to solve BTSP.
+The novelty of our algorithm is that we pose the problem of finding a set of Pareto optimal solutions as a constrained optimization problem, rather than using linear scalarization of the objective function.
+We use preference vectors as constraints which indicate the desired location of the solution in the objective space.
+Finally, we train our network using the reward constrained policy optimization, which is a paradigm used to train constrained RL applications \cite{tessler2018reward}.
+Our network performs better than other deep learning methods in terms of quality of the Pareto front, training, and inference time.
+Further, we extend our framework to process non-Euclidean data.
+We demonstrate the use of this network for a coverage planning application.